debops/debops/docs/user-guide/scripts/debops-config/debops-config.rst

 ``-h, --help``
   Display the help and usage information

-``--env``
-  Display the current environment variables which will be used by DebOps and passed to Ansible during its execution.
-This can be used to check if the environment variables configured in various files are correctly initialized.

 ``<project_dir>``
   Path to the project directory to work on.
 If it's not specified, the script will use the current directory.